liangjunhello/456-fullerene/README.md

 The repository includes a version of realization of algorithm 1-4 in the paper `Cyclic vertex connectivity for (4,5,6)-fullerene graphs`.

-> The codes' author is ZiXin Qin, whose Github account is [here](https://github.com/lr580).

 We suggest you run the codes with C++11, Python3.8 or higher versions.